deeplearning-oop/2425-m1geniomhe-group-1/docs/report.md

         return decorator
 ```

-This allows for the simplification of the definition of all operations to this format:
+This allows for the simplification of the definition of all operations to the following format:
 ```python
  @backward_decorator("matmul")
     def __matmul__(self, other):
         other = other if isinstance(other, Tensor) else Tensor(other)
         return Tensor(self.__data @ other.__data, requires_grad=self.__requires_grad or other.__requires_grad, is_leaf=False)
 ```
-The decorator takes the forward operation name as a parameter, both to store if in `grad_fn_name` and to assign the proper `grad_fn` using the gradient engine `grad_compute`.
+The decorator takes the forward operation name as a parameter, both to store it in `grad_fn_name` and to assign the proper `grad_fn` using the gradient engine `grad_compute`.

-A similar organization was applied to both `Activation` and `Loss`, the main difference being defining the backward_decorator as a statis method within these 2 classes to be able to use in all classes inheriting them.
+A similar organization was applied to both `Activation` and `Loss`, the main difference being defining the `backward_decorator` as a static method in them to be able to use it in all classes inheriting them.
 An example of these functions within the class Loss is highlighted below:

 ```python
     def grad_compute(self, loss_type, y, y_hat):